BVTejaswini24/BVTejaswini24/README.md

 <div align="center">

-### *"Every project is a step forward, every challenge is an opportunity to grow."* 🚀
+*"Every project is an opportunity to learn, improve, and create something meaningful."* ✨

 </div>